 The Natchez Trace Parkway was originally used by Native Americans, slave traders, and European settlers.
 The pathway stretches from Natchez, Mississippi, to Nashville, Tennessee, 444 miles away.
 It is a very scenic route with several attractions.
 For instance, the Tupelo and Bices Cross Roads battlefields lie on this pathway.
 These are historical locations that will trigger your interest in the way of life of the Native Americans.
 You will also come across interesting archaeological and prehistoric sites along the way.

 Rodney town has an air of a town that was once flourishing before misfortunes brought it down.
 When Mississippi became a state in 1817, Rodney was almost voted to become the capital city.
 However, in 1843–1847, the town was struck by yellow fever, forcing most of the residents to flee to other towns.
 They would later return, but soon the civil war would derail the progress of the town.

 When slaves were given independence, most of them fled the town.
 Fires, floods, war, and other misfortunes forced the remaining residents out of the town.
 Today, when you visit Rodney Town, you can see the Presbyterian Church, where Union troops had been held hostage by Confederate soldiers.
 Only a few structures remain in this town, and some of them are old enough to reflect how prosperous the town was once.

 - Visit the State Capital, Jackson

 Jackson is the center of administration and state affairs in Mississippi.
-When taking a tour here, take note of the architectural designs of the buildings, the monument of the Women of the Confederacy, and the portraits of statesmen hanging on walls inside these buildings.
+When taking a tour here, take note of the architectural designs of the buildings, the monument to the Women of the Confederacy, and the portraits of statesmen hanging on the walls inside these buildings.

 - Enjoy Art at the Ohr-O’Keefe Museum of Art